Literary Agent

 “Rishi brings nuance and freshness to the familiar You’ve Got Mail dynamic with desi Muslim teenagers in this deftly layered novel.” — Publishers Weekly on It All Comes Back to You

-AdriAnne Strickland writes lush, dark YA fantasy with queer and polyamorous romance elements, including Beyond the Black Door and In the Ravenous Dark.
+AdriAnne Strickland writes lush, dark YA fantasy with queer and polyamorous romance elements, including Beyond the Black Door, In the Ravenous Dark, Court of the Undying Seasons, and Lady Dragon.